 Spitballer Burleigh Grimes of the Brooklyn Robins rightfully argued that he spent over a decade perfecting his wet throw and had little else in his pitching arsenal.
 Others contended that it would be difficult, if not impossible, for veteran spitballers to switch to the curveball since it uses different muscle motions they never developed.

 Managers were equally worried about replacing talent that would suddenly be lost.
 Stan Coveleski, star pitcher of the Cleveland Indians squad that won the World Series in 1920, was a career spitballer who would have seen his future ruined.

-In the Fall of 1920, six teams in the National League voted to recommend that certain pitchers be allowed to use the spitball for the remainder of their careers.
+In the fall of 1920, six teams in the National League voted to recommend that certain pitchers be allowed to use the spitball for the remainder of their careers.
 The American League agreed to the proposal, and the new rule went into effect in the Spring of 1921.
-A total of 17 pitchers were selected for exemption and grandfathered for the rest of their playing days, 8 from the NL and 9 from the AL.
+A total of 17 pitchers were selected for exemption and grandfathered for the rest of their playing days, eight from the NL and nine from the AL.